zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

    $ tar -zxvf <ship_dir_name>.tar.gz
    $ ./urbit <ship_dir_name>
    ```
- - Your ship should now be sailing on the digital ocean, check `https://your_domain`, if everything is working properly you should see a login page.
+ - Your ship should now be sailing on the digital ocean.
+Check `https://your_domain`, if everything is working properly you should see a login page.
  - Log in with the code from `+code` in dojo like normal and you should see all of your applications.

 #### Leaving your Urbit running in a Screen session
- - Finally, to leave your Urbit running after you disconnect we can leave it in a Screen session.
+Finally, to leave your Urbit running after you disconnect we can leave it in a Screen session.
 This is just a way to leave applications running in the background and then reconnect to them later.
 Alternatively, the same can be done with tmux.
  - First start with your ship stopped, then run the following:
    ```
    $ screen -S urbit